vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 $botprompt = ^ "HARRY: "
 ```

-The user prompt wants to use the user’s login name so it is a format string, which is
+The user prompt wants to use the user's login name so it is a format string, which is
 processed and stored on the user prompt variable.
 The botprompt wants to force a space
 at the end, so it also uses a format string to store on the bot prompt variable.

 > In color.tbl is there a reason that the color grey includes both building and ~building?

 Yes.
 Rules often want to distinguish members of sets that have supplemental data from
-ones that don’t.
-The set of ~musician has extra table data, like what they did and doesn’t
+ones that don't.
+The set of ~musician has extra table data, like what they did and doesn't
 include the word musician itself.
 Therefore a rule can match on ~musician and know it
 has supplemental data available.
 This is made clearer when the set is named something list ~xxxlist.
 But the system